le717/PatchIt/Documentation/CONTRIBUTING.md

 Requirements
 ------------

+### Application Requirements

-* **PatchIt!** is written in Python 3.3.
+* **PatchIt!** is written in **[Python 3.3.0](http://www.python.org/download)**.
 You will need to have a complete installation of Python `>=` 3.3.0 to edit and run *PatchIt!*.
 Python Versions `<=` 3.2 are not supported, and a version check will prevent it from running on lower versions.

+* **Inno Setup 5.5.2 Unicode** or later is required to create the Windows installer.
+An ISPP check will prevent it on running on lower versions.

+* Releases are compiled into x86 and x64 Windows EXEs using **[cx_freeze](http://cx-freeze.sourceforge.net)**.

+### Misc Requirements

-* No external packages or dependencies are needed for the ZIP archive functions, as they are implemented using native Python modules.
+* No external packages or dependencies are needed for the ZIP archive functions, as they are implemented using native Python modules, namely ZipFile and shutil.

-* Beta builds and the final release will be compiled into x86 and x64 Windows EXEs using [cx_freeze](http://cx-freeze.sourceforge.net).
-[py2exe](http://www.py2exe.org) does not support Python 3.3, so it cannot be used.
+* [py2exe](http://www.py2exe.org) does not support Python 3.3, so it cannot be used.

 * Because of the colored shell text added in V1.0.1 Stable, **PatchIt!** is a Windows-only application.

-* Sometime in the V1.1.0 Stable development, a wrapper for JrMasterModelBuilder's [JAM Extractor](https://github.com/JrMasterModelBuilder/JAM-Extractor) will be added for extraction and recompressing of *LEGO.JAM*.
+* Sometime in the V1.1.0 Stable development, a wrapper for JrMasterModelBuilder's **[JAM Extractor](https://github.com/JrMasterModelBuilder/JAM-Extractor)** will be added for extraction and recompressing of *LEGO.JAM*.
 A [custom build](https://github.com/le717/JAM-Extractor) of the JAM Extractor will be used for this purpose, unless the changes made are merged into the original version.
-Either way, you will need to download *JAMExtacrtor.py* and place it in the root
-**PatchIt!* folder so everything will load.
+Either way, you will need to download *JAMExtractor.py* and place it in the root **PatchIt!** folder so everything will load.

 Where to Start
 --------------